 The next step is to design the application based on its required features, paying careful attention to user interface and user experience.
 This is where you decide how you want the app to look and how you envision users interacting with the platform.

 3. Develop and Test

 The next stage is to actually code and develop the platform, matching the design of your prototype.
+The development process of the app must be executed with proper planning.
 The app should then be tested on a variety of devices to ensure quality assurance.